hendecahedron/taraxacum/README.md

 Taraxacum defaults to an unconventional 0-based indexing for bases, so null vectors start at p, but one can use the conventional 1-based indexing too.

 Multivectors are linear combinations of bases and are the general objects used in GA computations.
-Multivectors are represented with (Clojure) vectors of bases or vectors of coefficients and bases
+Multivectors are represented with vectors of bases or vectors of coefficients and bases

 The macro `in-ga` evaluates GA expressions in the context of a given GA, e.g.